GGabi/k2_tree/README.md

   stem_k: 2,
   leaf_k: 2,
   max_slayers: 2,
-  slayer_starts: [0, 4],
   stems: [0111110111000100],
   leaves: [100010110010101010001100],
 }
 ```
-For a more in-depth explenation of the explanation process, [check this out](HOWITWORKS.md).
+For a more in-depth explanation of the compression process, [check this out](HOWITWORKS.md).
 # The Road to 1.0:
 - [x] Make `K2Tree` work over any value of K.
 - [x]  Separate the `k` field into two distinct fields: `stem_k`, `leaf_k`.
-- [x]  Increase compression ratio by removing the `stem_to_leaf` field without compromising operation complexity.
+- [x]  Increase compression ratio by removing the `stem_to_leaf` and `slayer_starts` field without compromising operation complexity.
 - [ ] Unit test all the things.
 - [ ] Stabilise the API.